AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

    See [Save, repeat, and delete filter operations](searching-assets.md#saving_repeating_and_deleting_filter_operations).

-1. Select **[!UICONTROL Field]** on a panel, then follow these instructions so you can display the filtering menu and construct the filter operation:
+1. Click **[!UICONTROL Field]** on a panel, then follow these instructions so you can display the filtering menu and construct the filter operation:

    * **Choose a metadata field** - Select the name of the field on the filtering menu.